mstflotfy/fullstackopen-part5-sub/README.md

 Full Stack Open - Part 5 Submission
 This repository contains the code for the exercises in Part 5 of the Full Stack Open course.
-It includes the following components:
+It uses Git submodules to include the following components:

     Frontend (React)
     Backend (Express)